MacOS SDK Integration Guide

 • Add new copy files script there, select destination Wrapper and subpath Contents/Library/LoginItems.
 Add net_updater there.

-And add a run-script build phase after copying net_updater in the main app's target, e.g. Resign net_updater
+• Add a run-script build phase after copying net_updater in the main app's target, e.g. Resign net_updater.
+Assign to it resign_net_updater.sh file or its content.

 Step 3.3: Import the Bright SDK in your ApplicationMain (AppDelegate)